SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-tropical-cyclone median

-Some of the regions most exposehttps://www.manufactum.com/suche/?q=weihnachtend to tropical cyclones are densely populated.
+Some of the regions most exposed to tropical cyclones are densely populated.
 At higher warming levels, the share of the global exposed population considerably increases.

 Exposure projections for tropical cyclones are rather conservative, as we only consider the hurricane-force winds but neither storm surges nor heavy precipitation, both typically co-occurring phenomena in a tropical cyclone.